04 oct 2015 SUN.

 guarantee of being able to leave until late Sunday afternoon.
 We expect/hope that the Trailer Lot will be available

-want a spot in there, put your trailer on the boulevard and plan on bringing it into the lot early on Sunday morning, space permitting.
+want a spot in there, put your trailer on the boulevard and plan on bringing it into the lot early on Saturday morning.

 - Absolutely DO NOT leave your cab with the trailer.
-Unhitch and take your trailer to the CORP LOT parking
+Unhitch and take your trailer to the Elks Lodge parking

 lot on the Varnum loop (white dots).

 - Absolutely DO check-in at the registration desk when you arrive to secure a cab pass for your truck.
 Leave you